Dejan Kostic (Link to Full CV)

 The best way to enter the Electrum building is from Kistagangen 16, 164 40 Kista, Sweden.
 Another, lower and harder-to-find, entrance is Isafjordsgatan 26, 164 40 Kista, Sweden.

 Getting here from the Arlanda Stockholm airport: a convenient way of getting to KTH Kista is by catching the suburban train from the Arlanda airport (but NOT the Arlanda express train!) to the Helenelund Train Station.
-You need to go to Arlanda C in Terminal 5 to board the train, and please expect to pay an airport supplement (85 SEK, I think but prices are gradually increasing).
+You need to go to Arlanda C in Terminal 5 to board the train, and please expect to pay an airport supplement (about 150 SEK, I think but prices are gradually increasing).
 Example google maps itinerary from the airport (entrance to the Electrum building is a bit inconspicuous, through the sliding doors).

 Link to Google Maps